panhypersebastos/winter_predictor/README_ERA5T_MONTHLY.md

 ## General Data description

-Among several possible configurarions, ERA5T is sourced with the following setting:
+ERA5T is sourced in the following setup:

 | Topic | Description|
 |:-------------|:-------------|